1805 Info 2c for John Crompton |

 Edith Precious Serv U 20 General Servant Ross, Seaton

-| On 12 November 1917 Margaret elizabeth and her daughter began a
+| On 12 November 1917 Margaret Elizabeth and her daughter began a

 series of correspondence with the

-had been wrongly reported 'Wounded in Action' after an attack near Passchendaele.
+been wrongly reported 'Wounded in Action' after an attack near Passchendaele.

 The letter, on the right, is one of the last written.
-Reading the letters and looking at the handwriting suggests that both Margarets were forceful and forthright people - both ladies show a common crossing of the letter 't' and careful crossings-out.
-Miss Margaret, who as the youngest surviving daughter, appears to have stayed at home and has made the search for John henry a focus in her life.
+Reading the letters and looking at the handwriting suggests that both Margarets were forceful and forthright people - both ladies show a common crossing of the letter ' t' and careful crossings-out.
+Miss Margaret, who as the youngest surviving daughter, appears to have stayed at home and has made the search for John Henry a focus in her life.
 Her use of language and her style suggests that she is an educated person, able to write on equal terms with officialdom in an open, honest and straight forward manner.
 She knows who she is and perhaps a different person from her travelling brother. |

 ![]() |